 Short Native Grass Seed

-This native grass seed mixture of warm season grasses as well as sheep's fescue which will grow to a height of 8 - 12 inches.
+This drought tolerant native grass seed mixture of warm season grasses as well as sheep's fescue which will grow to a height of 8 - 12 inches.
 It may be planted alone or with a mixture of wildflowers.
+Plant anywhere where water conservation is a priority.

 This mixture contains: